ajahne/blog/_drafts/2020-6-14-representation-matters.md

 Wearing his baggy jeans, long Tee, and braids under the a doo-rag - I taught them students the hell out of some operators, variables, and data types!

 And all of my code compiled.

+---
+Before I graduated I stopped by Professor Laing's office and told him about that day in Comp 170.
+He listened intently - never displaying his inner thoughts - while I told my story and how he inspired me.
+How after seeing him in class I felt that I could make it in this field.

+His response?

+Of course you can.

+We all need someone like this.
+A professor, a colleague, a coach.

+This in part drives me to mentor, to be a [board member at Tufts](https://engineering.tufts.edu/cs/community/externaladvisoryboard), to volunteer, and give back in whatever way I can.
+Humbled if I can inspire, hoping that I do nothing less.